manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_sharded_table/Creating_a_sharded_table.md

-# manual Creating a Sharded Table
+# Creating a Sharded Table

 Manticore allows for the creation of **sharded tables**, which act like a special distributed table containing multiple tables that represent shards.
 This feature can be useful if you need to scale data.
 You can create a local sharded table and a replicated sharded table when multiple clusters are required.